 At a glance: Medicare health insurance in Rhode Island

-- Of Rhode Island Medicare beneficiaries, 37 percent have Medicare Advantage coverage as of 2017.
+- Of Rhode Island Medicare beneficiaries, nearly half are enrolled in Medicare Advantage plans.

-- Residents in most parts of Rhode Island can select from among 19 Medicare Advantage plans in 2019; Kent County residents have 18 options available.
+- Residents in most parts of Rhode Island can select from among 27 Medicare Advantage plans in 2021; Kent County residents have 26 plan options available.

-- Ten insurers offer Medigap plans in Rhode Island, but only BCBSRI offers coverage (Medigap Plan A) to enrollees under age 65.
+- 19 insurers offer Medigap plans in Rhode Island, but only two (BCBSRI and United American) offer coverage to enrollees under age 65.